craigmarksmith/qwilr/README.md

 ## Prerequisite

 The service requires an alphavantage API key.
-Get one from here: https://www.alphavantage.co/support/#api-key
+Register for one here: https://www.alphavantage.co/support/#api-key

 ## Test on Heroku